robcarmo/devops-challenge-senior-rob/README.md

 It is designed to test your level of familiarity with development and operations tools and concepts.

-You will have **4 hours** to complete the challenge.
+You will have **8 hours** to complete the challenge.

 ## The challenge

-You must use either Terraform, AWS CloudFormation, or Pulumi for all the following tasks.
-You can use modules from the Terraform registry.
+You must use either Terraform, AWS CloudFormation, AWS CDK, or Pulumi for all of the following tasks.

 - Create code for deploying a VPC in AWS with 2 public and 2 private subnets.